Klaas Nuninga: Early career

 Nuninga began his career in the youth ranks of WVV 1896 in his home town of Winschoten.
 It was the same amateur club where Jan Mulder and Arie Haan began their careers.
 After a move to Be Quick 1887, he was recruited by GVAV-Rapiditas in 1961.

 GVAV-Rapidistas

 Starting his professional career in Groningen, with GVAV-Rapiditas, Nuninga played alongside Tonny van Leeuwen and Martin Koeman among others, to make up a pretty competitive side at the time.
 It was during his playing period in Groningen that Nuninga was called up to play for the Netherlands national team, making a total of 19 appearances.

 Ajax

 His talent would not go unnoticed, and in 1964 Nuninga transferred over to Ajax.
-He was an integral part of what is considered the great 'blooming' period of the Amsterdam club.
-He participated in the 1968-69 European Cup, as the first choice striker for Ajax, and started in the Final, where Ajax would face, and eventually lose to AC Milan (4-1).
+He participated in the 1968-69 European Cup, as the first choice striker for Ajax, and started in the final, where Ajax would face, and eventually lose to AC Milan (4-1).
 After this loss, Nuninga was sidelined by then coach Rinus Michels.